sadiqmalam/helloworld/README.md

 Bangla | Native | Native | Native
 Arabic | None | Basic | Basic

-Excellent proficiency in communicative and formal English.
-Scored 273 out of 300 (91%) in Computer based TOEFL (Test of English as Foreign Language), 2004 and 114 out of 120 (95%) TOEFL iBT (internet -based Test), 2006.
+*Excellent proficiency in communicative and formal English.
+Scored 273 out of 300 (91%) in Computer based TOEFL (Test of English as Foreign Language), 2004 and 114 out of 120 (95%) TOEFL iBT (internet-based Test), 2006.*

 ### Training